-Responsibility for the pupil record once the pupil leaves the The LTLC
+Responsibility for the pupil record once the pupil leaves Springwell Lincolnshire

 The school which the pupil attended until statutory school leaving age (or the school where the pupil completed sixth form studies) is responsible for retaining the child protection record.
 The recommended retention periods are 35 years from closure when there has been a referral to Children's Social Work Social Services.
 If no referral has been made to Children's Social Work Service the child protection record should be retained until the 25th birthday.
-The LTLC via the governing body must make the decision of how and where to store these files.
+Springwell Lincolnshire via the governing body must make the decision of how and where to store these files.
 (NB.
-Due to sensitivity of the information, the records should continue to be held in a secure area with limited access e.g. designated officer(s) or Executive Principal)
+Due to sensitivity of the information, the records should continue to be held in a secure area with limited access e.g. DSL and DSD only).